blackheaven/james-project/src/adr/0002-make-taskmanager-distributed.md

 ## Context

-In order to have a distributed version of James we need to have an unique way to deal with `Task`.
+In order to have a distributed version of James we need to have an homogeneous way to deal with `Task`.

-Currently `TaskManager` is independent and node-exclusive.
+Currently, every James node of a cluster has its own instance of `TaskManager` and they have no knowledge of others, making it impossible to orchestrate task execution at the cluster level.
+Tasks are scheduled and ran on the same node.

-We are not allowed to get all the `Task`s of a cluster.
+We are also unable to list or access to the details of all the `Task`s of a cluster.

 ## Decision